Adults Learning for Life

 Class participation is highly encouraged.
 This course intends that active participation by students will contribute to the establishment of a learning community for the duration of the course.
 This means in practice that you read the materials for each topic, get involved in discussion and present ideas (individually or as part of a group) to stimulate debate.
 While your lecturer will steer the course in terms of presenting new topics, you will be encouraged to be semi-autonomous and self-directed in your studies.
 In addition to classroom contact some communication will occur via Moodle.

 This course explores three major themes:

 - Contexts of Adult Learning

-Students will have a chance to study the themes and topics of adult learning/education and also to reflect upon how these can be applied to or enlighten their own personal adult learning experience.
-The paper structure will enable students to build knowledge and understanding for their essay assignment throughout the semester.
-In the Moodle/Zoom class time the themes outlined above will be explored through discussion, mini-lectures and student presentations.
-Students will be directed to read in preparation for the topic/theme prior to each week.
+Students will have a chance to study the themes and topics of adult learning/education and also to reflect upon how these can be applied to or enlighten your own personal adult learning experience.
+The course structure enables students to build their essay assignment throughout the semester.
+In our class time we will explore the themes outlined above, through discussion, mini-lecture and from student presentations.
+Prior to attending class, students will be directed to read about the topic/theme for the week.